aridjayarecipes/cutesrecipes.web.app/content/post/1763-recipe-of-favorite-baked-no-egg-blueberry-applesauce-and-banana-pancakes.md

 1. Get 1 single serving blueberry applesauce

 These healthy pancakes are made with bananas, eggs, almond milk (or any milk), vanilla extract, gluten free old-fashioned rolled oats, baking powder, cinnamon and salt.
-They&#39;re very fluffy, naturally sweet thanks to the ripe bananas.
+They're very fluffy, naturally sweet thanks to the ripe bananas.
 Set aside mashed banana and applesauce.
 In another bowel add wet ingredients and mix.

 <!--inarticleads2-->